 A tenant's income is likely to change over time.
-If these changes occur during the period of affordability, the owner must take steps to restore compliance with unit mix requirements.
-Temporary noncompliance is permissible, provided steps are taken as soon as practicable.
-These steps vary depending on if a project has fixed or floating units.
+If these changes occur during the Period of Affordability, the owner must take steps to restore compliance with unit mix requirements.
+Temporary noncompliance is

 HOME Fixed Unit Properties

 Properties with fixed HOME-assisted units have specific units that are designated as HOME-assisted for the duration of the effective period.
 Owners must maintain these specific units as the HOME-assisted units.
 In a property with fixed HOME units, the designation of units as High HOME Rent units and Low HOME Rent units may need to change.